bgkillas/chess/README.md

 --numbers will show 1 2 3 4 5 6 7 8 on the bottom instead of a b c d e f g h

-TODO: show the last 8 moves to the right of the board

 TODO: check

 TODO: checkmate